TimMilesCox/RTA1/rta/util.rta/README.txt

 	util.rta/fsformat fsimages/rand7 < fsload

 Here is fsload, a command list for fsformat.
-There is no indentation in the list, that's just for here
+There is no indentation in the command list, that's just for here

 	volume remington